About Our Program

 Students and parents agree that today's college students need to be prepared to deal with the financial challenges that lie ahead.
 Brown is committed to helping students gain the knowledge to make informed decisions.

-NEW STUDENT ORIENTATION SESSION:
+NEW STUDENT ORIENTATION SESSION: (Presentation PDF)

 Establishing An Effective Financial Foundation

 Learn about Brown University’s “Get Your Bearings” program.
 In this kick-off session we will introduce our programs for protecting your identity, steps to establishing good credit, borrowing loans wisely, budgeting, and spending/savings tips to use while at Brown and in Providence.
 Join us, “Get Your Bearings”, and take control of your finances, right from the start!
 Parents and students are welcome to attend this session.